Cloaks

 Instructions for Group Contacts

 If your project or community has had an official group registration approved, then you are probably able to request cloaks for your users and contributors.
-Registered projects are represented by Group Contacts (also referred to as GCs).
+Registered projects are represented by Group Contacts (also known as GCs).
 Only these people have the right to request cloaks for group members.
 If you are a GC, then you will have a standing invite to #libera-communities where you may request cloaks for projects that you are a registered GC for.

 While it is not mandatory, we do recommend having some internal standards for your users to meet to be eligible for your project’s cloaks.
 Bearers of your cloaks are seen by others as representatives of your community and as such the bearer’s behaviour will reflect onto the reputation of your project or community.